grumble33/twofing/README.md

 Twofing is originally a package by [Plippo](https://github.com/Plippo) that monitors for a two-finger touch on the desktop.
 Once that is detected, a right-click is emulated.
 [Sjlongland](https://github.com/sjlongland) did a ton of work to get this debian package work in place.

-This fork is written to add compatibility with the RasPad and its ILITEK touchscreen.
+This fork is written to add compatibility with the SunFounder 10.1" touchscreen (HID 222a:0001).
 By installing this, several things will happen:

 - new udev rules will be added for this display
-- new xorg InputClass created for the RasPad display with some default values for calibration. (see calibration below)
+- new xorg InputClass created for the SunFounder 10.1" touchscreen with some default values for calibration. (see calibration below)
 - the twofing program will be placed into /usr/bin
 - twofing is set up to be managed by systemd